VitaliiKova/demo-nest-js-project/README.md

 ```

 ## Pre-commit run unit tests with Husky
-Pay attention that project has hook for pre-commit run unit test.
+Pay attention that project has hook for pre-commit run unit tests.
 So before each commit to git unit tests will run and if some test will fail your commit will rollback.

 ### Technologies and frameworks